New Pokemon Snap: Explore The Pokemon World

 Doubles

 Doubles is the format that best suits competitive battling, as it requires far more skill than singles.
 Many moves and their power are only fully realized in double battles.
-Considering your Pokemon’s moves, support capability, and synergy is just as important as predicting your opponent’s moves and strategies.
+Considering your Pokemon’s moves, support capability, and synergy is as important as predicting your opponent’s moves and strategies.

 Pokemon must fill multiple roles, and keeping your wits about you in battle is essential to victory.
 Official Pokemon video game tournaments use this format, and double battles are considered the standard in competitive battling.
 Strategies are more in-depth.

 In Doubles, you can only choose four of your six Pokemon to face the competitor in battle, which means predicting the Pokemon they bring and how they’ll play them is a critical part of the battle.
-Doubles takes the difficulty of Single battles and rachet it up to eleven.
+Doubles take the difficulty of Single battles and rachet it up to eleven.

 Pokemon Showdown: Competitive Pokemon Battling